natanshs/predictive_analytics/README.md

 The necessary libraries for data manipulation, analysis, and visualization are imported.

 ### - Add more integrations
-Reads a CSV file containing user-product ratings data.
+Reads a CSV file using pandas containing user-product ratings data.
 Drops the 'timestamp' column and prints descriptive statistics of the DataFrame.

 ### - Exploratory Data Analysis (EDA):